-AI Detection Process and Resulting Actions:
+Al Detection Process and Resulting Actions:

-- In this course, the use of any artificial intelligence-based technologies to complete an assignment/ assessment is not allowed and constitutes academic dishonesty and will be treated as such.
+- 1. In this course, the use of any artificial intelligence-based technologies to complete an assignment/ assessment is not allowed and constitutes academic dishonesty and will be treated as such.
 Students must not use any artificial intelligence-based technologies, for example, ChatGPT, to create or determine responses for assignments or assessments.
 This includes the use of paraphrasing technology ("Spinbots") - 2.
 Should the use of AI be suspected by the instructor, the instructor will require a visual conference with the student.
 During this conference, it will be the responsibility of the student to convincingly demonstrate to the instructor the suspected material in question is their own and is not AI generated. - 3.
-The use of suspected use of AI on assignments may be determined, but is not limited to, the following: - a.
-All assignments/assessments for this course are subject to submission through be suspected by the instructor, the suspected material will be run through three web-based Al detection tools.
+The use of suspected use of AI on assignments may be determined, but is not limited to, the following - a.
+All assignments/assessments for this course are subject to submission through Turnitin Software for plagiarism and Al writing detection.
+Should the use of Al be suspected by the instructor, the suspected material will be run through three web-based Al detection tools.
 If the Al detection tools show a significant (50% or more) of the content in any section of an assignment to be Al generated, the instructor will require a conference. - b.
 All student assignments/ assessments will be compared with the student's initial writing sample.
 If the instructor suspects inconsistencies with vocabulary or syntax, the instructor reserves the right to require a conference.